 The EFSC program fulfills the recommendations of the American Society of Radiologic Technologists and the American Registry of Radiologic Technologists.

 All accepted radiography students are required to participate in clinical education.
-Student may be required to travel to the following clinical facilities: the VA Outpatient Clinic, Health First and their affiliates, and the Wuesthoff Health System.
+Student may be required to travel to the following clinical facilities: the VA Outpatient Clinic, Health First and their affiliates, and Steward Health Care facilities in Rockledge and Melbourne.

 Students will be responsible for participating in clinical rotations each semester and will be scheduled 7 AM to 3 PM with occasional evening rotations.
 Travel to clinical sites is the responsibility of the student.
 The program will try to assign students to a clinical site closest to their geographical area.